HarshithaJ28/MineMind/UsageGuide.md

 ## Troubleshooting & tips

 - Map dark overlay: if you see a semi-transparent dark layer over the map, fully reload the Streamlit page (Ctrl+Shift+R) — or restart Streamlit — to pick up recent layout changes.
 The overlay can occur if raw HTML wrappers and Streamlit component rendering get stacked incorrectly.
-If the overlay persists I recommend switching to the `components.html` approach for the map (ask me to apply this change).
+If the overlay persists I recommend switching to the `components.html` approach for the map .
 - Clicks not recognizing nodes: zoom in and ensure you click close to a green marker; the nearest-node snapping is computed on the metric-projected coordinates (EPSG:3857).
 - Path search fails: graph may be disconnected.
 Increase `Neighbors per node (k)` and try again.
 - SHAP jobs take long: run them via the background worker or use a smaller `--sample-size`.